napatech/daq_dpdk_multiqueue/readme.md

    keeps track of bi-directional protocols.

 d.
 If more threads than interfaces/pairs is specified, then the number of threads are equally distributes over the interfaces specified.
-If 1 queues is specified, then each queue will get multiple threads that reads/transmits from/to it.
+If only 1 queue is specified, then each queue will get multiple threads that reads/transmits from/to it.
 In this case, locking contension must be expected to a certain degree.

 e: To avoid locking contention, you can make use of the multi-queue (RSS) feature on the HW.
 This is done with